Last updated: 03/04/20

-We continue to work around the clock with the Department for Education, Ofqual and the other exam boards to understand the detail of how this will work and will share information as soon as we have it.
+Since the Secretary of State announced that exams would not take place this summer we have been working around the clock with the Department for Education, Ofqual and the other exam boards to define the detail of how assessment will work.

 Senior Vice President, Schools